realA10001986/Remote/README.md

 - Movie-accurate sound effects
 - Eight optional "[User Buttons](#user-buttons)" for playback of user-provided sound effects and/or sending user-configurable [Home Assistant/MQTT](#home-assistant--mqtt) messages
 - [SD card](#sd-card) support for custom audio files for effects, and music for the Music Player
-- [Music player](#the-music-player): Play mp3 files located on an SD card, controlled by the "O.O"/"RESET" buttons or [Time Circuits Display](https://circuitsetup.us/product/complete-time-circuits-display-kit/) keypad via BTTFN
+- [Music player](#the-music-player): Play mp3 files located on an SD card, controlled by the _O.O_/_RESET_ buttons or [Time Circuits Display](https://circuitsetup.us/product/complete-time-circuits-display-kit/) keypad via BTTFN
 - Advanced network-accessible [Config Portal](#the-config-portal) for setup (http://dtmremote.local)
 - [Home Assistant](#home-assistant--mqtt) (MQTT) support
 - Smart battery monitoring for certain LiPo batteries (requires Control Board 1.6M or >= 1.7)
 - Built-in OTA installer for firmware updates and audio files
+- &#128007; &#129370;

 >This [repository](https://remote.out-a-ti.me) is the upstream source for CircuitSetup's releases.
 The only difference is that both code and documentation [here](https://remote.out-a-ti.me) might be ahead in development.

-For information on updating the firmware on your Remote, see [here](#firmware-installation--firmware-update).
+For information on updating the firmware of your Remote, see [here](#firmware-installation--firmware-update).

 ## Initial Configuration

 >The following instructions only need to be followed once, on fresh Remotes.
 They do not need to be repeated after a firmware update.

-The first step is to establish access to the Remote's configuration web site ("Config Portal") in order to configure your device:
+The first step is to establish access to the Remote's configuration website ("Config Portal") in order to configure your device:

-- Power up your Remote and wait until it has finished booting.
+- Power up your Remote and wait a few seconds.
 - Connect your computer or handheld device to the WiFi network "REM-AP".
 - Navigate your browser to http://dtmremote.local or http://192.168.4.1 to enter the Config Portal.